 - The doctors accidentally removed the patient's heart, which bounced around for a few seconds and then exploded.

 - Despite the doctors making a huge mess and accomplishing nothing, the patient exclaimed, "I feel much better now!" at the end.

-- The flash game Amateur Surgeon is based all around this since the main character is a Back Alley Doctor with a talent for improvising.
+- The Amateur Surgeon series is based all around this since the main character is a Back-Alley Doctor with a talent for improvising.
 Why use a scalpel when you have a pizza cutter?
 Lighters can cauterize pretty well, can't they?
-Surely a Chainsaw would make for a perfect bonesaw, right?
+Surely a Chainsaw would make for a perfect bone saw, right?

 - Even the opening Noodle Incident qualifies:

 Medic: When the patient woke up, his skeleton was missing, and the doctor was never heard from again! [laughs] Anyway, that's how I lost my medical license.

 - The Medic's idea of "proper surgical garb" is whatever he happens to be wearing at the time.
 In Meet The Medic, "surgical garb" is a sweater vest and shirt.
 Oddly enough, he only puts on a lab coat and gloves when he's preparing for battle.

 - In The Sound of Medicine promo, the Medic develops a device for reviving people in the middle of the battlefield.
 This process apparently uses the Medigun's normal healing ability while telekinetically reassembling the victim back to normal.
 That last part was not a metaphor, it literally lifts the gibs back into a holographic template.